Interval Rearrangement Ensembles: Multi-segment IETs

-The real data can be defined as the vector of lengths $\vect\in\R_+^\A$ of the subintervals together with the vector of left endpoints $\Aect=(A_1,\dots,A_N)\in\R^N$ of the intervals (which is $d+N$ real numbers in total; they are not independent, however, and we will research the question of dimensions of corresponding spaces in Sec.~\ref{sect:dimensions}.
+The real component of an IET may be defined as a combination of the vector of lengths $\vect \in\R_ + ^\A$ with the vector of the left endpoints of segments $\Aect = (A_1, \ldots, A_N)\in\R^N.$ It contains $d + N$ real numbers in total; they are not independent, however, and we will research the question of dimensions of corresponding spaces in Sec.~\ref{sect:dimensions}.